 Getting on the first page of Google search results is no easy task and appearing in featured snippets - otherwise known as Answer Boxes - is no easier, though definitely doable.
-In this article we’ll be breaking down what you’ll have to do to stand the best chance of getting featured, including page optimization, improving page content quality and quantity and increasing your trust levels.
+In this article we’ll be breaking down what you’ll have to do to stand the best chance of getting featured, including page optimisation, improving page content quality and quantity and increasing your trust levels.

 What are featured snippets?